How to use the command 'mkhomedir_helper' (with examples)

-Use case 1: Creating a home directory based on /etc/skel with umask 022
+Use case 1: Create a home directory for a user based on /etc/skel with umask 022

 Code: